hhkaos/awesome-arcgis/arcgis/products/arcgis-enterprise/README.md

 > **Note**: this page is only a draft, but this project is hosted on a [public repository](https://github.com/hhkaos/awesome-arcgis) where anyone can contribute.
 Learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions).

 # ArcGIS Enterprise

+[ArcGIS Enterprise](http://www.esri.com/en/arcgis/products/arcgis-enterprise/overview) is a server-side software that allows you to work with spatial databases, expose them though REST APIs, host geo-processing tools an also expose them though REST APIs and much more.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of contents**